scottish-government-design-system/designsystem.gov.scot/components/site-navigation/index.md

 ## Why we use this component
 Top level navigation gives users an overview of what’s included in the site by outlining its main categories.

 It can also help users find the content they need quickly and easily by reflecting the main things users want to do on, or find out from, the site.

-## Other versions of this component
-None.

 ## Mobile version
 Menu may be collapsed on mobiles.

-## Accessibility Features
+## Supporting evidence for using this component
 None.

-## User research that supports using this component
-None.

-## Google Analytics and the use of this component
+## Website analytics and the use of this component
 There are no reported performance issues with this component from mygov or gov.scot.

+## Accessibility Features
+Find out more about accessibility requirements that should be applied to all online services in the dedicated section of this site: INSERT LINK HERE

 ## Feedback, help or support
 If you need any help or want to give any feedback you can e-mail us at: